ignotaC/smallsoft/README.md

     from stdin.
 We could log data using `nc` since we like it so much.
     just like this: `nc -U '/tmp/sun_name'`

-17. **runprog** - Program opens unix socket and runs program or script we pass at it start up.
-It runs the command when there is opened connection.
-It ignores sent data.
-You can either not even wait for the program to finish running the command or wait.
-              I decided that there is no sens for inet socket type feature.
-              Unix socket is better fit for IPC without outside interferation.
-              Example: ./runprog '/tmp/sun' './runthisscript';
-              Than ask it to run it but don't wait for it to finish: nc -Uz '/tmp/sun' Or ask it to run it and wait till it finish: nc -Ud '/tmp/sun' Runprog closes gently when recives sigint.
-Additional one more argument is for groups.
-You can do:
-              ./runprog '/tmp/sun' './runthisscript' 'go'
-              last one go stand for group and other - write permissions set on unix socket.
-So if you need root to execute something simple user can call it via this socket to do the job.
+17. **httpreq_addcrlf**
+  >

-18. **httpreq_addcrlf** - Program adds after new line of each entry CRLF creating proper http request.
-On the end it makes passes one more CRLF.
+    Program adds after new line of each entry CRLF creating
+    proper http request.
+After reaching EOF  one more CRLF
+    is being sent that indicates end of HTTP head.
     Empty lines are being ignored.
+    Dependencies: none
-Example of usage, we have file httpreq:
+    Example of using it:

-              GET /babylon/tower HTTP/1.0
-              Host: gagle.shit

-              We use it this way:
-              cat httpreq | httpreq_addcrlf | netcat gagle.shit 80
+  >`cat httpreq | httpreq_addcrlf | nc hate-google-for-life.com 80`

+    Where httpreq file would look like this:
+  >`GET /babylon/tower HTTP/1.0`
+  >`Host: gagle.shit`

 19. **flinemem** - program loads stdin line to memory and searches if passed arguments exist in line.
 Line is printed to stdout only if all strings exist in line.